Nasr-Yehia/landing-page-Project/README.md

 This is readme for the interactive landing page project, and all the features of the project are usable across modern desktop computers, tablets, and phone browsers.

-# Languages used
-- HTML
-- CSS
-- ES6

 # Instructions
 ## [Instructions](#instructions)
 The project contains some HTML and CSS styles for the dynamic version of the landing page project.